"The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise" Psalm 51:17 (NIV).

-I enjoy looking at the colored broken glass---it is beautiful.
+I enjoy looking at the broken glass--it is beautiful.
 It reminds me of our relationship with God; how even though we are created in his beautiful image, sin has broken our lives.
-The uncut sheets of glass are uniquely beautiful too, but if they remain isolated, they cannot become part of the mosaics.
+The uncut sheets of glass are uniquely beautiful, but if they remain isolated, they cannot become part of the mosaics.
 Is this not what God, the Master Artist, does with his children?
-He rescues us from brokenness and isolation, and places us into a mosaic of believers, where together we are formed into the image of his beloved Son.
+He rescues us from brokenness and isolation, and then places us into a mosaic of believers, where together we are formed into the image of his beloved Son.

 The Hebrew word for broken is shabar, it means to burst, crush, destroy.
 And contrite, dakah, means to collapse (mentally or figuratively), to break.

 Today's Bible verse from Psalm 51:17, "The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise" was written by King David during a time of great brokenness in his life.
 This dramatic story is recorded in 2 Samuel chapters 11-12.
 David had committed adultery with Bathsheba, and she became pregnant.
 To cover up the pregnancy David had her husband, Uriah, sent home from the war, hoping he'd sleep with his wife.
 However, he didn't count on Uriah being an honorable man who wouldn't allow himself to enjoy the comforts of home while his fellow-soldiers were off fighting a war.
 David then tried getting Uriah drunk, hoping he would succumb to his passion and spend the night with his wife.
 But when David's plan failed again, he ordered Uriah sent to the front lines of the war.
 David knew Uriah would surely be killed, and he was.